Your monument shall be my gentle verse

 Arthur here is the first recorded Ginn in America.
 So 2023 is a remarkable year in that he has been found.
 The return of the prodigal perhaps.
 More American discoveries will follow.

-He seems clearly to be one of the numerous Arthurs in my Study (a possible connection to Devon having been ruled out) but I have no idea as to which one though have a suspicion.
+He seems clearly to be one of the numerous Arthurs in my Study (a possible connection to Devon having been ruled out) but I have no idea as to which one though have a suspicion that he was the Arthur born to the yeoman Robert Ginn of Anstey and Barkway in Herts in 1635 see post of Feb 18th 2021.
+We will never know.
 Twelve of the fifteen recorded Arthur Ginn references before 1837 come from this Hertfordshire family.

 The third settlement in British America (after Jamestown in 1607 and Plymouth in 1620) was on the Island of Kent (shortly after Kent County in Maryland) in Chesapeake Bay.
 Kent Fort was built in 1631 and a small settlement of about 120 English souls was established in 1642.